NCAS-CMS/cfa-conventions/source/cfa.md

 `location`

-* Names the integer-valued variable containing the index ranges of the aggregated data that correspond to each fragment.
-For each fragment and each aggregated dimension, this variable stores the two zero-based indices giving the beginning and end of the range of indices that defines the position of the fragment along the aggregated dimension.
+* Names the integer-valued variable containing the index ranges of the aggregated dimensions that correspond to each fragment.
+For each fragment and each aggregated dimension, this variable stores the two zero-based indices for the beginning and end of the range of indices that defines the position of the fragment along the aggregated dimension.
 Therefore, the variable requires two extra trailing dimensions.
 The size of the first is equal to the number of fragment dimensions, and the second has size 2.

 `file`

 * Names the string-valued variable containing the URIs of the fragments.
 Each value identifies the external resource which contains the fragment.
-Fragments stored as variables in the parent file must be represented by missing values.
+Fragments stored in the parent file must be represented by missing values.

-* The `file` term must be omitted if all fragments are stored as variables in the parent file.
+* The `file` term may be omitted if all fragments are stored as variables in the parent file.

-* An extra trailing dimension may included to describe multiple URIs for the same fragment, any one of which may equally be used to fill its position in the aggregated data.
-In this case, it is up to application programs to choose the version of the fragment that it finds the most preferable.
+* An extra trailing dimension may be included to describe multiple URIs for the same fragment, any one of which may equally be used to fill its position in the aggregated data.
+In this case, it is up to application programs to choose the version of the fragment that it finds most preferable.
 If a fragment has fewer versions than others then the trailing dimension must be padded with missing values.
-When a fragment is stored in the parent file it is not possible to use an alternative fragment in external file, so in this case the trailing dimension for this fragment position must be completely filled with missing values.
+When a fragment is stored in the parent file alternative fragments in external files are not allowed, so the extra trailing dimension for such a fragment must always be completely filled with missing values.

 `format`

 * Names the string-valued variable containing the case-insensitive file formats for fragments stored in external files.

-* The `format` term must be omitted if there is no `file` variable.
+* The `format` term must be omitted if there is no `file` term.

-* If all fragments are in external netCDF files then the `format` term may be omitted.
+* If all fragments are stored in the parent file or in external netCDF files then the `format` term may be omitted.

-* A fragment stored as a variable in the parent file is represented by a missing value.
+* A fragment stored in the parent file is represented by a missing value.

 * A fragment in an external netCDF file is signified by a value of `"nc"`.